Satchelmouth/CPlusPlus-Calculator/README.md

 Feel free to use the code as you wish but be aware that this is based on an IMGUI integration called [Walnut](https://github.com/TheCherno/Walnut).
 See below for more information on setup and dependancies.

-I have no idea why anyone would, but if you got some use out of my code, and fancy buying me a coffee, more caffiene is always welcome >.< https://www.buymeacoffee.com/Satchelmouth

 # Walnut
 Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.